hku/aigc-webui/docs/Contributing.md

 Users can access your addin in the prefix of the input box here:

 ![addin](./images/addin.jpg)

+Currently, you can develop your owen extension in typescript.
+Python support will come soon!

 ### <a name="addon"></a> Make an `addon`